Powerlearnproject/se-day1-assignment-Mawitjr6/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. is a branch of computer science that is used for developing, testing and maintaining software.
+Explain what software engineering is and discuss its importance in the technology industry.
+Is a branch of computer science that is used for developing, testing and maintaining software.

 Identify and describe at least three key milestones in the evolution of software engineering.
 Mastering complexity